-Content: Continued support for student interns' intensive practice teaching in schools, including classroom management practices, supervision, self-evaluation, and reflection on professional development.
+Content: Teacher candidates continue their intensive student teaching internship with support in areas including classroom management strategies, instructional supervision, self-evaluation, and reflection on professional development.

-Prerequisites: Admission to Middle-Level/High School Program.
+Restrictions: Admission to Middle-Level/High School Program.
 Demonstration of "emerging" or better rating on the Intern Teaching Profile formative assessment by mentor and supervisor, or, in the event of any rating of "unsatisfactory" on the ITP, a written plan of assistance with faculty approval.